megmil/Soundroom/README.md

 - Users can swap out Spotify and Apple Music to play the queue
 - Hosts can create rooms in party mode (i.e. only the host plays music) or remote mode (i.e. all members play music)
 - Animate queue for individual changes (e.g. song moves up/down, song is deleted, song is inserted)
+- Animate button taps
-- Used Core Animation to create a shimmer layer that masks over empty track/user views while data is loading
+- Shimmer animation covers empty track/user views while data is loading

 ### Screen Archetypes
 * Login